-Additive manufacturing—commonly referred to as 3D printing—will be one of the leading topics at bauma 2021, the international construction machinery and building materials trade fair.
+Additive manufacturing—commonly referred to as 3D printing—was one of the leading topics at bauma 2022, the international construction machinery and building materials trade fair.
 In the following interview, scientist Prof. Dr.-Ing.
 Harald Kloft outlines the potential and status of this technology, which is classified as a megatrend throughout the industry.

 Professor Kloft, you believe that additive manufacturing has the potential to fundamentally change the way we build in the future.
 Why?

 Harald Kloft: In traditional construction processes, we spend a lot of time and energy creating individually shaped structures with system formwork or from standardized, industrially manufactured semi-finished products.
 In comparison, the digitally controlled, layer-by-layer material application of 3D printing is significantly more resource-efficient, economical, and ecological, because the material is only placed where it has a function.
 And the method is economical because virtually all manual work processes are eliminated.
 This certainly also has an impact on the professional world: with additive manufacturing, we need fewer but highly skilled workers.
 Finally, well thought out 3D printing has the potential to generate a new design language in the construction industry.

 What is the “vocabulary” of this new design language?